 - In your letter of motivation, let your personality shine through.
 Present your profile and qualities in a focused, thoughtful and meaningful manner.
 Write in a natural style and support your arguments with relevant examples.

-May I be exempt from the application fee?
+May I be exempted from paying the application fee?

-No, the application fee covers the administrative expenses of the application process, whether you are admitted or not.
-It is non-refundable.
+No. The application fee covers the administrative and IT costs involved in the whole application process, whether or not an admission offer is eventually made.
+It is therefore non-refundable.

 How do I know if my application is complete?

-Your status can be checked online through our application system.
-Please check this information carefully.
+Your status can be checked online by returning to your online follow-up.
+Please check this information regularly.

-I left university a long time ago and I am no longer in touch with my teachers.
+I left university a long time ago and I am no longer in touch with my professors.
 How should I proceed to get letters of recommendation?

 You are advised to request letters from former teachers/professors, but you may also submit one letter from professional sources if you have left University for some time.